 My end-all-be-all is the Dr. Dennis Gross Alpha Beta Ultra Gentle Daily Peel.
 If you find yourself not so happy with your current face, get a new one with these bad boys!
 Okay, not reallyyy.
 But they are absolutely incredible which is why I keep forking out $88 for them!
 I’ve tried plenty of other similar products and nothing compares to these ones.
 I pack enough to use for each day of my trip but sometimes only use it every other day.
-If I ever start making videos for this blog, it will be to rave about this product and show some before & after shots.
-They are certainly a travel beauty essential of mine but also just a regular beauty essential that I never go without.
+Not only are these a travel beauty essential of mine but also just a regular beauty essential that I never go without.

 Travel Beauty Essentials: A Heavy Duty Moisturizer

 A heavy duty moisturizer doesn’t necessarily have to be a heavy moisturizer but it does need to do a lot of heavy lifting!
 It’s no secret that the cabin of a plane is brutal on drying out one’s skin.
 Traveling to different climates–warm or cold–can also really dry out one’s skin, as well as any potential sun damage you may incur.
 So it’s absolutely crucial that you have effective moisturizers in your travel cosmetics bag.

 Personally, I use a night and day moisturizer.
 The night can be heavier since I won’t be putting anything on top of it.
 But my daytime one needs to be ultra moisturizing and absorb quickly.

 For a night moisturizer, I use Peter Thomas Roth Cloud Cream or Drunk Elephant’s Lala Retro Whipped Moisturizer.
 I love both of these products and so do all my friends who I let use them.